March 6, 20190 mins read

 Docker provides two commands for copying files from the host to the Docker image when building it:

 ADD.
-The instructions are similar in nature, but differ in their functionality and can result in a Docker security issues for the image:
+The instructions are similar in nature, but differ in their functionality and can result in a Docker container security issues for the image:

 COPY — copies local files recursively, given explicit source and destination files or directories.
 With COPY, you must declare the locations.